jaehee0113/MmkgRelationExtractor/README.md

 > - Create a Maven project
 > - Maven build - compile
-> - Run the application with the following VM arguments: (**-Xms6g -Xmx7g**)
+> - Run the application with the following VM arguments: (**-Xms8g -Xmx9g**)
-> - When running the application, a local server that runs Maltperser needs to be run.
+> - Before running the application, a local server that returns a frame needs to be run.
 Please refer to 'Important Information' section.

 **Python application**